-QR codes on tickets are useful for a range of events, especially for leisurely activities, music, and the arts.
+QR codes on tickets are useful for a range of events, especially for leisure activities, music, and the arts.
 They can be used as a one-off scan for entrance to an event and can be produced in bulk for registration of many people to events.
 Another idea is to print them on concert or art gallery tickets for the audience to receive a link to an online gallery or a free music download for buying a ticket.
 Have fun putting QR codes on tickets for zoos and museums to make scavenger hunts and give extra educational information later on.

 Make QR codes creative and fun with a short message letting your audience know why they should scan.
 Use QRs on tickets for any type of reason, even to gain social media followers.
 The possibilities are numerous to incorporate them into your digital marketing strategy according to your needs and what you want to share with your guests.

 Now airlines use QR codes that can be saved in mobile phones instead of printing boarding passes for a more sustainable option.
 Additionally, if the boarding pass is printed, there are QR codes on them to pull up any other necessary information they need to know about the passenger.

 QR codes are emerging for an endless amount of uses in educational institutions.
 Use them to share campus news and club updates, put them in textbooks for AR and VR experiences that go beyond textbook learning, use QRs to scan for activities and homework assignments, organize the library on campus, for student and staff ID cards, and more.